gaowudao/CRITERIA3D/README.md

 # CRITERIA-3D
-CRITERIA3D is a geographical application that implements three-dimensional water balance for small catchments.
+CRITERIA3D is a three-dimensional water balance for small catchments.

-It includes a numerical solution for three-dimensional water and heat flow in the soil, coupled surface and subsurface flow, meteorological data interpolation, radiation budget, crop development and crop water uptake, snow accumulation and melt.
+It includes a numerical solution for three-dimensional water and heat flow in the soil, coupled surface and subsurface flow, meteorological data interpolation, radiation budget, crop development and crop water uptake.
 It needs hourly meteo data as input.

 ![](https://github.com/ARPA-SIMC/CRITERIA3D/blob/master/DOC/img/CRITERIA3D.png)